 The Company is in the exploration stage of exploring its oil and natural gas properties and has not yet determined whether these properties contain oil and natural gas resources that are economically recoverable, as a result, it is considered an exploration stage company.
 The recoverability of amounts shown for oil and natural gas properties is dependent upon the existence of economically recoverable reserves, securing and maintaining the title and beneficial interest in the properties, the ability of the Company to obtain necessary financing to complete the development and upon future profitable production or proceeds from disposition of the oil and natural gas properties.
 In November of 2013 the Minister of Natural Resources announced that applications for hydraulically fracturing wells would be not be accepted which effectively imposed a moratorium.
 These properties will likely require hydraulic fracturing to achieve commercial production.
 In October 2014, the Government of Newfoundland appointed five members to the Newfoundland and Labrador Hydraulic Fracturing Review Panel ("NLFRP") to study the socio-economic and environmental impacts of hydraulic fracturing in western Newfoundland.
-The report is due at the end of May 2016 and will be made public.
+The report was made public on May 31, 2016 and the Company is reviewing the results and the impact it will have on going forward.

 The Company has a need for equity capital and financing for working capital and exploration and development of its properties.
 Due to continuing operating losses, the Company's continuance as a going concern is dependent upon its ability to obtain adequate financing and to reach profitable levels of operation.
 To continue as a going concern, the Company needs to raise the capital necessary to continue in its oil and natural gas exploration business and ultimately to achieve positive cash flow from operations.
 In the current economic market, there is no certainty that management will be successful in these efforts.
-Management intends to finance operating costs over the next twelve months with existing cash or private placements.
-These factors indicate the existence of a material uncertainty that may give rise to significant doubt about the Company's ability to continue as a going concern.
+Management intends to finance operating costs over the next eighteen months with existing cash.
+These factors indicate the existence of a material uncertainty that may give rise to significant doubt about the Company's ability to continue as a going concern sometime in fiscal year 2018.
 The financial statements do not include any adjustments relating to the recoverability and classification of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.